PSHE and RSE

-Aspects of the PSHE curriculum are also covered in our Cornerstones curriculum and Cornerstone assemblies.
+Aspects of the PSHE curriculum are also covered in our Cornerstones curriculum.
 They are also taught as part of the wider school such as in assemblies, whole-school events and local community links.

-Teachers or HLTA deliver the curriculum.
-On occasions we invite outside agencies to support and deliver some areas eg NSPCC, RNLI
+Teachers or HLTA's deliver the curriculum.
+On occasions, we invite outside agencies to support and deliver some areas eg NSPCC, RNLI, Police

 We include all pupils in lessons, regardless of ability or special educational needs and/or disability

 We believe that teachers should not let their personal beliefs and attitudes influence teaching if controversial topics or difficult questions from pupils arise.
 Where a teacher has a concern about their ability to teach certain areas of the curriculum without letting their personal beliefs and attitudes affect them they should inform the Senior Leadership team.

-Teachers follow the medium term plans as set in the PHSE thematic Model for Years 1-6.
+Teachers follow the medium-term plans as set in the PHSE thematic Model for Years 1-6.
 Pupils in EYFS learn Personal, Social and emotional development and Understnding of the world through the Early Years Framework.

 The teaching of PSHE incl RSE is linked to three core themes across the year.
 These are: